Gori Lake: Watershed

 This lake is fed by springs, runoff, small streams and rainfall.
-However, the largest share of the water volume comes from spring snow melt.Also Six channels connect to the lake.
+However, the largest share of the water volume comes from spring snow melt.
+Additionally, six channels connect to the lake.
 One channel is 10 km long in the western part of the area.
 The slope of this channel is 7 to 8 percent with a high erosion rate on its sides.
 There are 2 other channels in the southwestern part of the lake, both 11 km long and joining near the lake.
 There are also 3 other channels in the southern part of the lake, each 9 km long.
 In the north of the lake, there are several small and short channels that direct flood flows to the north of the lake during rainfall.
 Due to the presence of temporary channels and underground backwaters, it is difficult to assess the water level.
 Currently, the water level is calculated to be 1.8 m, with a minimum depth of 1.8 m and a water volume of 2.9 million cubic meters, given the lake's area of 160 hectares.